American Whiskey - Glen Thunder

 First Impression: Unmistakably corn whiskey.
 Wonderful full ground grain / corn smell, sweet and full of promise.
 Cornbread muffins baked with bacon grease smell (which is a wonderful thing).

 Taste: Sweet, smooth start, almost fatty (in a good way) round mouthfeel, to it.
 Not the cutting thinness wheat can have but a full grain mash notes with caramelized sugar notes balanced with grain and slight wood notes.
-Slight drying and tingling at midpoint.
+Almost a popcorn and butter taste to it, a very lovely dense corn taste that has a slightly fatty, buttery overlay to the initial sweetness.
+Slight drying and tingling at midpoint with slightly salty notes.
 Finish is long, smooth and very mellow.
 Leaves a wonderful slightly dry cornmeal taste as a finish.
 Not as sweet as the Buffalo Trace White Dog I remember from Tales of the Cocktail this year - but I actually prefer the dryness of this spirit- conveys the corn nicely along with the grain of the barley.

 Cigars: Something mild so as not to lose the nuances.
 Small natural wrapper cigar.